abhinadduri/abhinav.adduri/README.md

 I am also interested in using self-supervised techniques on multi-modal biological data to tackle problems downstream of drug discovery, such as drug-target interaction prediction and mass spectrum-molecule matching.

 Before starting my Ph.D., I majored in Computer Science at UC Berkeley.
-In my free time, I like to go outdoor rock climbing 🧗‍♂️ and play board games.
+In my free time, I like to go outdoor rock climbing or play board games.

 # Publications
 Mongia, M., Baral, R., **Adduri, A.**, Yan, D., Liu, Y., Bian, Y., Kim, P., Behsaz, B., & Mohimani, H. (2023).
 AdenPredictor: Accurate prediction of the adenylation domain specificity of nonribosomal peptide biosynthetic gene clusters in microbial genomes. *Bioinformatics, 39*(Supplement 1), i40-i46.

 **Adduri, A.** (2019).
 IoT integration in manufacturing processes.
 In *Simulation for Industry 4.0: Past, Present, and Future* (pp. 129-139).

 **Adduri, A.**, & Schruben, L. (2017).
-The Tao of simulation.
+The Tao of Simulation.
 In *2017 Winter Simulation Conference (WSC)* (pp. 607-616).
 IEEE.

 *Equal Contribution.